Insurrectionist theory: John Locke

 In his Two Treatises of Government, John Locke wrote that governments are instituted among men for the protection of life, liberty, and property.
 Locke believed that a social contract existed when governments upheld those protections and people consented to governance.
 If a government becomes tyrannical (violating the social contract), Locke said that the people were no longer bound by the contract and could revolt to regain their rights:

 Whenever the Legislators endeavor to take away, and destroy the Property of the People, or to reduce them to Slavery under Arbitrary Power, they put themselves into a state of War with the People, who are thereupon absolved from any farther Obedience, and are left to the common Refuge, which God hath provided for all Men, against Force and Violence.
 Whensoever therefore the Legislative shall transgress this fundamental Rule of Society; and either by Ambition, Fear, Folly or Corruption, endeavor to grasp themselves, or put into the hands of any other an Absolute Power over the Lives, Liberties, and Estates of the People; By this breach of Trust they forfeit the Power, the People had put into their hands, for quite contrary ends, and it devolves to the People, who have a Right to resume their original Liberty.

 To further the fundamental rights to life, liberty, and property, Locke supported the individual right to gun ownership for personal defense and against government tyranny.
-He did not consider this right unlimited, however, and believed that a government has the right was to enact laws for the common good.
+He did not consider this right unlimited, however, and believed that a government has the right to enact laws for the common good.